 Problems of Mixing Work With Home Life

-If your not careful remote work can bleed into home life.
+If you’re not careful, remote work can bleed into home life.
 This is especially true for people that have a hard time quitting once they are on a roll.
-As a result, normal household chores that would normally get done after the work day get put on the back burner.
+As a result, normal household chores that would normally get done after the workday get put on the back burner.

 Dishes and laundry pile up until you don’t have anything to wear or eat on.
 This can turn into unnecessary spending either on new clothes or eating out in order to save time so you can continue working.